Boosting Static Resource Leak Detection via LLM-based Resource-Oriented Intention Inference: Related Work

 \section{Related Work}

 \textbf{Resource Leak Detection.} Automated resource leak detection techniques~\cite{torlak2010effective, wu2016light, kellogg2021lightweight, liu2019droidleaks} have been proposed to detect whether some resource is not being released after its acquisition.
 Typically there are two important components for resource leak detection.
 First, identify the potential API pairs for resource acquisition and resource release; then based on the RAR pairs, analyze the code to check whether the release API is not subsequently called after the acquisition API.
 The majority of existing resource leak detection techniques are concentrated on the analysis part by proposing more precise and more scalable code analysis approaches~\cite{torlak2010effective, wu2016light, kellogg2021lightweight, emamdoost21ndss, saha2013hector, li2020pca}.
-For example, Torlak et al.~\cite{torlak2010effective} combine intra-procedural analysis and inter-procedural analysis to enable more scalable and more accurate detection for system resource leaks (e.g., I/O stream and database connections); Wu et al.~\cite{wu2016light} propose an inter-procedural and callback-aware static analysis approach to detect resource leak in Android apps; Kellogg et al.~\cite{kellogg2021lightweight} incorporate ownership transfer analysis, resource alias analysis, and obligation fresh to enable more precise analysis.
+For example, Torlak et al.~\cite{torlak2010effective} combine intra-procedural analysis and inter-procedural analysis to enable more scalable and more accurate detection for system resource leaks (e.g., I/O stream and database connections); Wu et al.~\cite{wu2016light} propose an inter-procedural and callback-aware static analysis approach to detect resource leak in Android apps; Kellogg et al.~\cite{kellogg2021lightweight} incorporate ownership transfer analysis, resource alias analysis, and fresh obligation creation to enable more precise analysis.
 The API pairs used in most existing techniques~\cite{torlak2010effective, wu2016light} are often predefined by human expertise and heuristic rules, which not only require non-trivial human efforts but also have limited coverage in libraries and APIs.
 For example, Torlak et al.~\cite{torlak2010effective} manually collect API pairs and detect resource leaks for \textit{stream} and \textit{database} in JDK.
-In addition, FindBugs~\cite{findbugs} only considers the predefined \textit{stream} related API pairs and thus could only detect \textit{stream} related resource leaks.
-More recently, Bian et al.~\cite{bian2020sinkfinder} propose SinkFinder, which mines API pairs for a given project by mining and classifying frequent API pairs within the project code corpus.
+In addition, SpotBugs~\cite{spotbugs} only considers the predefined \textit{stream} related API pairs and thus could only detect \textit{stream} related resource leaks.
+More recently, Bian et al.~\cite{bian2020sinkfinder} propose SinkFinder, which mines and classifies frequent resource-related API pairs for a given project.